 Yet, God has ordained that the faithful remnant within His chosen nation be unique.
 Believers within Israel share much common ground with believers of every nation; but because of the uniqueness of Israel's remnant it warrants special focus.
 In fact, "the remnant of Israel" is the exact designation for God's faithful Israelites in Isaiah 10:20, Jeremiah 31:7, Micah 2:12 and Zephaniah 3:13.
 There were Gentile believers in ancient times, such as Melchisedec, Rahab and Ruth (Genesis 14:18; Ruth 1:16; Hebrews 11:31), yet God specifically speaks of the faithful remnant within Israel.
 The big picture is this: God has ordained that the faithful remnant of Israel take center stage in the outworking of His purposes for Israel's chosenness - which are not only for the blessing of Israel, but of the world.

-in our Salvation series, the Church series, and in various studies to date in our Israel series.
-We will list key points already covered, and then move on to new territory.
-Discussions relative
+discussions), particularly in our Salvation series, the Church series, and in various studies to date in our Israel series.
+We will list key points already covered, and then move on to new

-to the following points may be found via links to the aforementioned series in The Salvation Series and The Church Series.
+territory.
+Discussions relative to the following points may be found via links to the aforementioned series in The Salvation Series and

 Key points already covered: